kidagine/UltimateTicTacToe/README.md

 # Ultimate TicTacToe
-Ultimate TicTacToe that allows PVE and PVP

 Second project for the second semester at Business Academy Southwest.
-Implemented the rules of an ultimate tic tac toe game, as well as an AI allowing the user to choose between PVE and PVP.Done with @schemabuoi and @Metalist1
+Implementing Ultimate Tic Tac Toe game using template provided by teachers.
+Template contained interfaces that describes logic that needs to be implemented.
+Task was also to implement AI for the game.

+Time for the completion: 2 weeks.